crizzlyyy/learning/teeshop-app/README.md

 ### Frontend Setup

 The frontend is built using HTML, CSS, and JavaScript.
-It provides a responsive interface for managing student records and includes a login system.

 ### Steps to Run the Frontend